 24 November 1440 - The Black Dinner

-In 1437, King James I of Scotland was murdered, thereby making his 6-year-old son, James II, King of Scotland.
-Being so young, his mother relocated him to Edinburgh Castle for his personal safety.
+In 1437, King James I of Scotland was murdered, making his 6-year-old son, James II, King of Scotland.
+Being so young, his mother relocated him to Edinburgh Castle for safety.
 Until James II was old enough to rule, the kingdom was governed by regency councils comprised of noblemen always posturing for power.

 The Clan Douglas represented a strong presence on the council led by the 5th Earl of Douglas, Archibald Douglas, who served as regent to the young King James II.
-On 26th of June 1439, Archibald Douglas died of a fever, thus passing the title of Earl of Douglas to his young 16-year-old son William.
+On the 26th of June 1439, Archibald Douglas died of a fever, thus passing the title of Earl of Douglas to his 16-year-old son William.

-Despite their young ages, Sir William Crichton and his ally Sir Alexander Livingston, who managed Edinburgh Castle and Stirling Castle respectively, viewed the youngster as a threat to the crown and their influence over it.
+Despite their young ages, Sir William Crichton and his ally Sir Alexander Livingston, who managed Edinburgh Castle and Stirling Castle, respectively, viewed the youngster as a threat to the crown and their influence over it.

-As a result, they invited rivals from the Clan Douglas, namely 16-year-old William serving as 6th Earl of Douglas and his younger brother David to Edinburgh Castle for a feast with the now 10-year-old King James II.
+As a result, they invited rivals from the Clan Douglas, namely 16-year-old William serving as 6th Earl of Douglas, and his younger brother David to Edinburgh Castle for a feast with the now 10-year-old King James II.

 Scottish poet and novelist Sir Walter Scott would write centuries later:

 God grant thou sink for sin!

 Earl Douglas gat therein.